 ADVENT COMMUNITY GUIDE

-We designed this devotional as a way to help you think about the themes of Advent and Christmas.
+We designed this devotional as a way to help you and your community think about the themes of Advent and Christmas.
 There is one devotional reading for each week of Advent, and one for Christmas Day.
 This resource can be used as a devotion for families or in gospel communities on mission.
 This resource coincides with the incarnation stories in The Jesus Story-Book Bible.
 Coloring sheets for each week are available.

-THE HOLIDAYS IN MC LIFE
+THE HOLIDAYS IN MISSIONAL COMMUNITY LIFE

 In this episode of the Saturate Podcast, Brad Watson talks about the challenges and opportunities missional communities face during Christmas to make intentional plans to grow together in their enjoyment of the gospel, as a community, and on mission.